jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 curl -X POST localhost:8080/actuator/refresh
 ```

->Note: **What's happening under the hood?** The `ContextRefresher` class is called, then it iterates through all the property sources and searches for changes, publishes an event to signal a change in the environment and finally it destroys current instance of all beans in this scope and forces a refresh on next method execution.
+>Note: **What's happening under the hood?** The `ContextRefresher` class is called, then it iterates through all the property sources and searches for changes, publishes an event to signal a change in the environment and finally it destroys the current instance of all beans in this scope and forces a refresh on next method execution.

-As you can see this is a very nice feature, however it is not very convinient out-of-the-box, because once you start having many services running, refreshing each one will become a hassle.
-Spring provides a practical way to trigger the refresh event for all the related services when a property changes, and this can be achieved with [Spring Cloud Bus](https://cloud.spring.io/spring-cloud-bus/reference/html/).
+As you can see this is a very nice feature, however it is not very convinient out-of-the-box, because once you start having many services running refreshing each one will become a hassle, that's why Spring provides a practical way to trigger the refresh event for all related services when property change, and this can be achieved with [Spring Cloud Bus](https://cloud.spring.io/spring-cloud-bus/reference/html/).
 How does it work?
-When the refresh event of one of the services is triggered, this event is automatically broadcasted through all the other services by using a message broker.
-Spring Clud Bus through the message broker behaves as a distributed **Actuator**.
+When the refresh event of one of the services is triggered, this event is automatically broadcasted through all the other services by using a message broker, and this can be traslated as a distributed **Actuator**.

 {% include elements/figure.html image="https://lh3.googleusercontent.com/miHCBc1VpFzGFG3SW3mqLSVFE8iGHew2vGhpDdi8gxB8jglRk2qe5G9LBUXwdopQfMPseQV_2nXZMbUbJcLUNelLUm5k5Vk66faEUUfDXTSKurO2bLBdak3JHGWxUmMO__ZyYOchWw=w1000" caption="Spring Cloud Config Server Diagram" %}

 Spring Cloud Bus uses a message broker, and you can choose between [RabbitMQ](https://www.rabbitmq.com) or [Kafka](http://kafka.apache.org).

-In case of _RabbitQM_ you can [run it with Docker](https://hub.docker.com/_/rabbitmq/):
+In case of _RabbitQM_ you can [run it with Docker](https://hub.docker.com/_/rabbitmq/) as follows:

 ```shell
 docker run -d --hostname my-rabbit --name some-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management